Marketers never have only one task to focus on at a given time.

 Types of content creation include articles, graphics, photos, videos, downloadable assets, and more.
 Content marketing heavily relies on finding the right audience, engaging them on social media and through email, and ensuring they see your content and potentially share it on their online platforms.

 AI automation comes into play with content creation in the form of content management software.
 This software provides marketers with a platform on which they can create and optimize their content.
-Popular content management systems like HubSpot and WordPress act as all-in-one platforms where written and visual content can be created, engagement can be tracked, and campaigns and marketing strategies, like calls-to-action (CTA) can be analyzed.
+Popular content management systems act as all-in-one platforms where written and visual content can be created, engagement can be tracked, and campaigns and marketing strategies, like calls-to-action (CTA) can be analyzed.

 Social media management is probably the most obvious form of martech and AI automation marketers can point to.
 Because social media lives wholly online, the process of automating a task within the realm of social media is comprehensible on a large scale.